top of page

 4.png

+Submissions should be in English.
 Once accepted, we will invite you to submit your final pieces.
 It should be between 800 and 1,200 words.
-You do not need to submit the full piece at this stage - just the abstract.

 Please review the information above before submitting your abstract.